mickfuzz/makecode-platformer-101/learningDimensions.md

 #### About this Pattern / Concept
 * **Name:** Identifying Systems Dynamics

 * **Description:** Links between systems elements can be static or dynamic.
-For example in a game you can have a static number of hazards that never changes, or a dynamic number of enemies that may increase or decrease.
-The nature of relationship between hazards and player or enemies and player will then be different.
+For example in a game you can have a static number of hazards that never changes, or a dynamic population of enemies that may increase or decrease.
+The nature of relationship between enemies and player will then be different.
+The idea of stocks and flows is important.

-* **Why is it needed :** Recognising dynamic parts of systems allows you to make more informed decisions about how it will change and react to changes.
+* **Why is it needed :** Recognising dynamic parts of game system allows you to make more informed decisions about how it will change and react to changes.
 For example understanding these dynamics are important when making a game to make sure the level of challenge for the player is suitable.

-* **How this happens in our Platformer:** Examples include:
+* **How this happens:** Examples include:
       - increasing the number of enemies to increase challenge

 ### Balancing Feedback Loops